 - Sharing an account with another merchant

-What Else to Expect in Underwriting for High Risk Merchants
+What Else to Expect in Merchant Underwriting for High Risk Payment Processing

-Because the underwriting process can sometimes be confusing, it is invaluable to have a payment processor, or other partner, who can guide you through the process.
-PDCflow has established relationships with many different types of Merchant Service Providers.
+Because the underwriting process can sometimes be confusing, it is invaluable to have a payment processor, or another partner, who can guide you.
+PDCflow has established relationships with many different types of merchant service providers.

 We can offer advice on which provider will best fit a merchant’s business based on their individual circumstances.
 We work with our clients to provide the best solution at the best rates, based on individual merchant needs.